Opora (mythology): Mythology

 Her parentage is not specified in any surviving text.

 Opora accompanies Irene, the goddess of peace and plenty, along with Theoria (who represents festive delegation) in Athenian comedian Aristophanes's comedy Peace; the god of commerce Hermes suggests to the character of Trygaeus, a middle-aged Athenian man who brought about a peaceful end to the Peloponnesian War, to marry Opora, whom he liberated from a celestial prison.
 Trygaeus's name (Τρυγαῖος) seems to derive from the Ancient Greek noun τρύγη (trúgē) which means grain crop, and in particular grape crop, denoting Opora's connection to the wine harvest and viticulture.

 Opora has only one myth in whose plot she is central.
 While on a mission on the earth back when stars still made visits, the dog star Sirius sees Opora and falls madly in love with her.
 When he is unable to be with her, he starts burning with even greater heat due to his unrequited love.
 The humans, suffering, appeal to the gods for help.
 Boreas then, the god of the north wind, sends his sons to hand Opora over to Sirius while he cools down the heat with blasts of cold wind.
 It thus has parallels to the myth of Phaethon and the fiery chariot of his father.
 Sirius then goes on to glow every summer during harvest time in commemoration of this event and his great love, explaining the heat of the so-called dog days of summer, which was attributed to the star in antiquity.

 Culture

-The story is generally believed to have originated from the lost play entitled Opora, by the Athenian playwright of Middle Comedy Amphis, and a work of the same name by Amphis's contemporary Alexis.
+The Sirius story is generally believed to have originated from the lost play entitled Opora, by the Athenian playwright of Middle Comedy Amphis, and a work of the same name by Amphis's contemporary Alexis.
 The myth has been transmitted mostly though scholia written after their time, with the surviving manuscripts containing numerous corruptions, errors and transliteration mistakes; it is highly likely that these scholia also drew upon a lost work of Eratosthenes, which probably quoted the play by Alexis.

 In ancient Greece the opora and the heat that came with it was traditionally associated with the star Sirius; Homer calls Sirius the star of the opora, although Sirius' rising does not coincide perfectly with the season.